Contact Us

 Aquatic Assistant |

 W.G.
-Johnson Centre or John Dolson Centre Volunteers are partnered up with a Lifesaving Swim Instructor to provide support to preschoolers, children, and youth in swimming lessons.
-This is a great opportunity to start gaining experience for future employment and in preparation for your leadership courses.
-You must be pursuing your Bronze Medallion and Emergency First Aid with CPR ‘C’ certification, proof of registration in the course and be 12 years of age.
-For more information, please email the Volunteer Coordinator. |
+Johnson Centre or John Dolson Centre Volunteers are partnered up with a certified Swim Instructor to provide support to preschoolers, children, and youth in swimming lessons.
+This is a great opportunity to start gaining experience for future employment and in preparation for Aquatic Leadership courses.
+You must be pursuing your Bronze Medallion and Emergency First Aid with CPR B certification.
+Volunteer applicants must show proof of registration in a Bronze Medallion and EFA course or proof of previous certification and be at least 12 years of age at the time of application.

 Corporate and Group Volunteering